Nehru Cup: TV coverage

 The first Nehru Cup in 1982 was covered by Prabir Roy with a 5 on-line camera operation.
 This was long before Doordarshan started the same during the Delhi Asian Games in November 1982.
-This was apparently the first Color T.V. broadcast in India.
+This was apparently the first colour television broadcast in India.

 Absence, revival and replacement

 The tournament was shelved after 1997 due to lack of sponsorship and other reasons.
 It was revived in 2007 mainly due to persuasion by the former coach of India national football team – Bob Houghton.
 The original rolling trophy could not be recovered from Iraq, and a new trophy was designed.